-Monroe County Housing Authority is a public housing agency in Key West, Florida that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of April 24th, 2019, Monroe County Housing Authority has 1 waiting lists that are open now or opening soon.
+Monroe County Housing Authority is a Public Housing Agency in Key West, Florida that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 24th, 2019, Monroe County Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.